ashishcors/ashishcors/README.md

 ## 🛠 What I am currently up to

-- **🥷A stealth-mode startup**: At office - building tech - android and little bit of backend - using Compose, Kotlin, NestJs.
+- **🥷Working at a startup**: Remote - building tech - android - using Compose, Kotlin and magic.
 - **🤿Exploring depth**: Digging deeper into Compose, Android SDK and Flutter.
 - **🧭Expanding**: Learning new stacks - KMM, Kobweb, and more.
 - **🚀Hobby Stuff**: Working on multiple hobby projects, buying a lot of domains.